pystrings/pystrings/README.md

 just you must inshialize pystrings with your strings and call it later

-We have good news in the next update
+We have good news in the next updates

 to be continued...